SamYStudiO/es-theme-next-pixel/README.md

 - If you're using PuTTy use *mount -o remount,rw /* command.
 - If you're using WinSCP open console (Ctrl + T), enter command *mount -o remount,rw /* and click Execute.

-**Note script assume you use default Next Pixel theme folder installation**.
+**Note script assumes you are using default Next Pixel theme folder installation**.
 If you changed Next Pixel installation folder name you need to adjust script or restore your Next Pixel theme installation folder name.
 - If you want to adjust script, open the file with a text editor and adjust second line to match your Next Pixel theme installation folder *cd /recalbox/share/themes/[set your next pixel theme folder here]/*
 - If you prefer to restore your installation folder name here are the right name depending on your package :
   - **1080p** : es-theme-next-pixel-1080p